syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### historyManager.undoStack `function`
 {:#members:historymanager-undostack}

-A method that takes a history entry as argument and returns the number of undo operation to be stored on the history manager
+undoStack property takes a history entry as argument and returns the number of undo operation to be stored on the history manager

 #### Default Value: